Sportsmanship. Teamwork. Conditioning. Commitment.

 Park coaches teach and expect good sportsmanship and cooperation and encourage their teams to exhibit a healthy winning spirit and a strong sense of fair play.
 Most coaches are also teachers, and they expect the same degree of hard work and commitment on the playing field that they require in the classroom.

-The athletic program is divided into two parts: intramural competition for Grades 4 and 5 and interscholastic competition for Grades 6–8.
+Park's athletic program is divided into two parts: intramural competition for Grade 4 and interscholastic competition for Grades 5–8.

-More than 90 percent of Upper Division students opt to play interscholastic sports on our varsity, junior varsity, or Grade 6 teams at some point during each year.
-They can choose from the following:
+More than 90 percent of Upper Division students opt to play interscholastic sports on our varsity or junior varsity teams at some point during each year.

 After-school sports provide an opportunity for students to learn fundamental skills and tactics in soccer, field hockey, basketball, and lacrosse.
 Two times per week athletes meet for intramural games and training sessions.
 Girls meet on Mondays and Thursdays, and boys meet on Wednesdays and Fridays.